The Best Mediterranean Cruise

 Sounds of Italian music played in our ears as we passed through the beautiful city of Livorno, Italy.
-Neatly dressed women and handsomely dressed men stood near their businesses as we passed them in our red bus with an open top.
-"Between 1590 and 1603, the city of Livorno was established with laws that was directed to Jews that lived freely up to period of unity of Italy," stated the recording on the tour bus.
+Neatly dressed women and handsomely dressed men stood near their businesses as we passed in our red bus with an open top.
+"Between 1590 and 1603, the city of Livorno was established with laws that were directed to Jews that lived freely up to a period of unity of Italy," stated the recording on the tour bus.
 The recording also mentioned, "a sort of fish soup is the symbol of Livorno.
-Cachuco, is a fish and then a strong coffee with lemon zest," was also famous with a lot of the residents in Livorno.
+Pachuco is a fish and then a strong coffee with lemon zest," was also famous with a lot of the residents in Livorno.
 There was also a discussion about the popularity of the expressionist movement which influenced their artwork in area museums.

 Spectacular Mountain Views From A Sky Car